 Arowhai he puka whakakiia koe i roto i, me te haina ki te utu mo te mea.
 Ko te tangata i te fariiraa i to koutou putunga Taki reira i roto i to ratou pēke, a utua ana ratou e to koutou pēke i roto o tō pūkete.
 Ka taea e koe te whakamahi i arowhai ki te utu i ngā pire, pēnei i tō reti me taputapu. kia manako ano hoki toa Local koutou arowhai ki te mohio ratou e koe.

 Checks are forms you fill in and sign to pay for things.
 The person receiving your check deposits it in their bank, and your bank pays them out of your account.
 You can use checks to pay bills, such as your rent and utilities.
 Local shops may also accept your checks if they know you.

 Whether you choose a savings account or a checking account, ask whether you qualify for a free account.
-It is preferable to be able to deposit money (put money in the bank) and withdraw money (take money out of the bank) without being charged a fee.
-However, some banks require you keep a lot of money in the bank to qualify for a free account.
-A bank is a for-profit company owned by a few people who make their services available for a fee.
-You may get a more favorable account at a credit union which is a nonprofit owned by its members.
+Bank employees should answer your questions and help you understand how banks and fees work.
+It is better to be able to deposit money (put money in the bank) and withdraw money (take money out of the bank) without being charged a fee.
+Most banks have some form of free checking account, so you should not need to pay a fee.
+You may get better rates at a credit union, which is a type of bank owned by its members.